Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 	<figcaption>Relationships of primary DASH data structures and the standards they are defined in.</figcaption>
 </figure>

-The [=MPD=] is an XML file that follows a schema defined in [[!MPEGDASH]].
+The [=MPD=] is an XML file that follows a schema defined in [[!DASH]].
 Various 3rd party extension points are defined in the XML schema.
 This document defines some extensions, as do other industry specifications.

-[[!MPEGDASH]] defines two data container formats, one based on [[!ISOBMFF]] and the other [[!MPEG2TS]].
+[[!DASH]] defines two data container formats, one based on [[!ISOBMFF]] and the other [[!MPEG2TS]].
 However, only the former is used in modern solutions.
 This document only supports services using the [[!ISOBMFF]] container format.

-[[!MPEGCMAF]] is a constrained media format based on [[!ISOBMFF]], specifically designed for adaptive streaming.
-This document requires the use of [[!MPEGCMAF]] compatible data containers.
+[[!CMAF]] is a constrained media format based on [[!ISOBMFF]], specifically designed for adaptive streaming.
+This document requires the use of [[!CMAF]] compatible data containers.
 The requirements for the usage of CMAF with DASH are defined by [[!DASH-CMAF]].

-Note: The relationship to [[!MPEGCMAF]] is constrained to the container format, as primarily expressed by [[!DASH-CMAF]].
-In particular, there is no requirement to conform to [[!MPEGCMAF]] media profiles.
+Note: The relationship to [[!CMAF]] is constrained to the container format, as primarily expressed by [[!DASH-CMAF]].
+In particular, there is no requirement to conform to [[!CMAF]] media profiles.

 The data container format defines the physical structure of the following components of a [=presentation=]: